 Expenses such as tuition, fees, book, and equipment may be provided through an educational assistance program.
 Unlike business expenses above, it does not include supplies that an employee may retain after completing the education and it does not include meals, lodging or transportation.
 This benefit can apply both to undergraduate and graduate education.
+These plans may also be used to cover employee student debts.

-Amounts paid by a church through an educational assistance program (up to an annual maximum of \$5,250) for an employee's education are not taxable to the employee if the following requirements are met:
+Amounts paid by a church through an educational assistance program (up to an annual maximum of \$ 5,250) for an employee's education are not taxable to the employee if the following requirements are met:

 - 1. It must be provided pursuant to a separate written plan the church has to provide educational assistance exclusively for the benefit of the church's employees. - 2.
-The educational assistance program must not discriminate in favor of highly paid employees or their dependents. - 3.
+An educational assistance program cannot discriminate in favor of highly paid employees or their dependents. - 3.
 The program must not provide eligible employees with a choice between educational assistance and cash salary. - 4.
 The program must provide for reasonable notification of the availability and the terms of the program to eligible employees.